My Dog Ate Ketchup Will He Get Sick?

 If your fur baby happens to have a lick or two of ketchup, chances are he will be OK.
 The number of harmful ingredients will be too small to cause any harm.

-Dogs that eat ketchup on a regular basis could also be in danger of becoming overweight or obese.
+Dogs that eat commercial ketchup on a regular basis could also be in danger of becoming overweight or obese.
 Obesity can lead to very serious medical problems such as cancer, heart problems, diabetes, and more.
+The nutritional value of ketchup is very low, so your dog would not get any benefit from eating it.

-However, if your dog has a larger amount of ketchup, then he could become sick.
-You’ll need to watch for these and other symptoms if your dog has a lot of ketchup:
+However, if your pooch has a larger amount of ketchup, then he could become sick.
+Dog owners will need to watch for these and other symptoms if your dog has a a large amount of ketchup:

 If your dog shows any of these symptoms, then it’s time to call the vet.
 This could be a medical emergency.